 Over my own adult life, I’ve seen multiple elections decided by a few hundred people’s votes, sometimes in small counties in Florida or Michigan or Nevada.
 Yours might be one of them.
 And your local votes count even more, affecting your direct community where you know and understand the issues and the people intimately.

 The fact that so few people vote isn’t a cause for despair.
 It means that your vote counts even more.
 Only about half of Americans voted in the last presidential election, so that means your vote has double the power it otherwise would.
 I can make sure I use it, do my research or follow voting guides from organizations I trust; vote in every election, register for permanent mail-in-ballots if my county supports them.

-At the end of a mediation session, we normally dedicate.
+At the end of a meditation session, we normally dedicate.
 And we can dedicate the good that comes from our meditation today to making a more just country for Black Americans and making us an active participant in that change.

 On skepticspath.org, you can find a link to Barak Obama’s recommendations on how to take action, and links to organizations like Movement for Black Lives leading this movement.

 A message I read yesterday from President Obama was one of the most hopeful that I’ve heard, and I want to close out this meditation with some of his words:

 Today, when I see young people all across the country stepping up and speaking out in such meaningful ways—when I see their talent and sophistication and passion—it makes me feel optimistic.
 It makes me feel as if this country is going to get better.
 But real change starts with a focus on results, and everyone committed to doing their part.

 We’re calling on everyone—from mayors to city council officials to everyday citizens—to recognize and root out the tragic, painful, maddening effects of systemic racism and to take concrete steps to address police use of force policies in their communities.